Frequently Asked Questions

 What ingredients are in Doggie Dough?

 At Dough ReMia, we only use the purest ingredients.
-There is NO soy, NO Preservatives, NO Gluten.
-All dough is made with love to order in small batches in the USA!
+There is NO soy, NO preservatives, NO gluten, NO artificial coloring, NO hidden/mystery ingredients.
+All of our doughs are made with love in small batches in the USA!

 How do I bake Doggie Dough for my dogs?

 *NOTE: Baking times will vary depending on the size and thickness of the treats, as well as variations in individual oven temperatures.
 Be sure to keep an eye on them to prevent burning.